 - Paper Structure

-- This paper consists of two 1-hour lectures each week that provide an overview of a major literary theory and demonstrate an application of the theoretical approach to the primary source, Charlotte Bronte's novel Jane Eyre.
+This paper consists of two 1-hour lectures each week that provide an overview of a major literary theory and demonstrate an application of the theoretical approach to the primary sources.
 The weekly lectures are complemented by tutorials, which involve group discussion and student activities based on (a) the theory at hand for that week and (b) supplementary reading.

 - Teaching Arrangements

-- This paper is taught by the Coordinator.
+This paper is taught by the Coordinator via lectures and tutorials.

 ENGL 233 Course Readings are available online via Blackboard.